zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-and-set-up-a-cloud-stack/deploy-a-stack-post-sandbox.md

 ## Deploy relevant cloud stacks

 Once your ZenML server is deployed, you may want to run your pipelines on the cloud or deployed infrastructure.
 This requires the deployment of cloud stacks.
-In the ZenML Sandbox, some of these stacks were pre-deployed for you.
-To deploy individual stack components, [ZenML provides stack recipes]() that can be easily deployed via the Command Line Interface (CLI) using the `zenml <stack-component> deploy ...` syntax.
+In the MLOps Platform Sandbox, some of these stacks were pre-deployed for you.
+To deploy individual stack components, [ZenML provides stack recipes]() that can be easily deployed via the Command Line Interface (CLI) using the `zenml <stack-component>
+deploy ...` syntax.

 ### Deploying Stack Components